 At the moment we will only be able to operate with one member of staff onboard.
-Your guides initially will be limited to WOW Scotland founder Gordon Pearson, and Rob Carr.
+Your guides will be limited to WOW Scotland founder Gordon Pearson and highly experience driver guides Rob Carr and Rob Hall.
 Rest assured, you’ll be in the very safe (and knowledgeable) hands.

 The wellbeing of our guests and staff is paramount so, as with everything we do at WOW Scotland, you can rest assured that we will go above and beyond to ensure that our guests enjoy the ultimate tour experience in complete safety and comfort.

-Regardless if you choose to tour with us this year, or if you have decided to wait until next year, please follow us on Facebook or Instagram for inspiration.
+Regardless if you choose to tour with us this year, or if you have decided to wait until 2022, please follow us on Facebook or Instagram for inspiration.